 Can you help strengthen the case for the candidacy of Désirée Gross?
 Or are there other strong contenders?

-As suggested, she may well have been sitting beside her contemporary Dorothea Blunt – and then either Janet Campbell or Matron Solomon would have been good company.
+As suggested, she may well have been sitting beside her contemporary Dorothea Blunt – but then on a table of four seating hardly matters.

 WHAT’S ON HER MIND?